Leadership Team

 Deborah is a proud member of the LGBTQ+ community.
 She married her wife, Amanda, in 2011 in Washington DC and loves her family time with her wife and their 5 children.
 Two married and out of the house: Greg (Crystal), Megan (Ryan), and three still at home Bekah, Liam, and Brandon.
 She also has 3 grandchildren, Sydnie, Maggie, and Tyson.

 Amy Sanderson serves as the Senior Director of Quality Assurance and Information.
 She holds a Master of Social Work degree from Indiana University and has over 30 years of experience in child and family services.
 She has been with the Quality Assurance department since she joined The Villages in 1997.
-During this time Amy has been instrumental in the development and facilitation of the Performance Quality Improvement Team and, more recently, the Diversity, Equity, and Inclusion Team for which she served as facilitator for its first two years.
+During this time Amy has been instrumental in the development and facilitation of the Performance Quality Improvement Team.
 Amy has provided oversight of the Information Technology Department since 2016 and was instrumental in transitioning the organization to a fully Electronic Health Record.
 Amy also leads the maintenance of accreditation efforts through the Council on Accreditation (COA) to ensure The Villages meets best practice standards and strives for continuous quality improvement.
 In her free time, Amy enjoys hiking, traveling, and spending time with her husband Mike.

 Nicole Schultz has worked for The Villages since 2006.
 She has worked as a Case Manager, Regional Supervisor, and Director of Admissions prior to her current position.
 Before working at The Villages, Nicole worked for the Department of Child Services and in residential treatment settings.
 She has also previously served on the board for Prevent Child Abuse of Vanderburgh County.
 She holds a Bachelor’s degree with a dual major in Psychology and Criminology and a Master’s in Public Administration from Ball State University.
 She enjoys traveling, exploring historic places, and spending time with her husband and two children.